 U.S. Payments Forum Working Committees and Special Interest Groups

-The U.S. Payments Forum has five working committees and two special interest groups focused on different topics relevant to EMV migration and emerging payments technologies.
+The U.S. Payments Forum has six working committees and two special interest groups focused on different topics relevant to EMV migration and emerging payments technologies.
 The working committee topics and activities are chosen by Forum members based on critical issues discussed in the Forum meetings.
 Forum members can join any working committee and lead or participate in committee projects.
 Projects are defined by the committee members to focus on the critical issues or challenges that impact the U.S. payments industry migration to EMV or implementation of new payments technologies.
 Working committees meet at U.S. Payments Forum in-person meetings and in regular teleconferences.

 ATM Working Committee.
 The ATM Working Committee goal is to explore the challenges of EMV migration for the U.S. ATM industry, work to identify possible solutions to challenges, and facilitate the sharing of best practices with the various industry constituents, with the goal result being more positive EMV migration experience for consumers.
 The Working Committee will serve to provide input, solutions, and expertise that are specific to the needs of the ATM channel to other U.S. Payments Forum working committees.

 Card-Not-Present Fraud Working Committee.
 The Card-Not-Present Fraud Working Committee goal is to create a comprehensive best practices strategy to mitigate card-not-present fraud, using a balanced approach considering all key stakeholders – issuers, consumers, merchants, acquirers, networks and third parties.
 Working Committee projects include benchmarking potential tools used to address fraud, monitoring fraud levels and collaborating with other organizations to understand fraud costs, and providing best practices for online fraud management.